awsdocs/amazon-cloudwatch-user-guide/doc_source/component-config.md

   The log type decides the log patterns against which Application Insights analyzes the log\.
 The log type is selected from the following: SQL\_SERVER/IIS/APPLICATION/DEFAULT\.
 + **encoding \(optional\)**

   The type of encoding of the logs to be monitored\.
 The specified encoding should be included in the list of [CloudWatch agent supported encodings](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html)\.
-If not provided, Application Insights uses the default encoding type for the log type:
+If not provided, CloudWatch Application Insights uses the default encoding type for the log type:
   + For APPLICATION/DEFAULT: utf\-8 encoding
   + For SQL\_SERVER: utf\-16 encoding
   + For IIS: ascii encoding